shayanpourvatan/HelloKotlin/README.md

 ```

-while/do while in kotlin is similar to Java. they are is `statement` (you can't return a value)
+while/do while in kotlin is similar to Java. those are `statement` (you can't return a value)

 ```
 fun sampleWhile() {